DavidKocman36/IRCPhone/README.md

 2. liblinphone10
 3. libsqlite3-dev
 4. all liblinphone [dependencies](https://gitlab.linphone.org/BC/public/linphone-sdk)

-Make sure to have `build-essentials` installed and retrieve ALL dependencies required by liblinphone.
+You may use the provided bash script to retrieve dependencies 2 and 3.
+Just run `chmod u+x ./packages.sh` if the script is not executable, then launch it with `sudo ./packages.sh`.

+## Liblinphone build

 The liblinphone is included as a git submodule within this project.
 If the submodule for some reaseon was not downloaded, follow the instructions below.
 To build the library, follow the steps 2 and 3.

-First you should get liblinphone-sdk from [here](https://www.linphone.org/technical-corner/liblinphone).
+You should get liblinphone-sdk from [here](https://www.linphone.org/technical-corner/liblinphone).
 Simply clone it and follow [instructions](https://gitlab.linphone.org/BC/public/linphone-sdk) on how to build it.
 Basically it is:

 1. Clone the repository `git clone https://gitlab.linphone.org/BC/public/linphone-sdk.git --recursive`
 2. Go to linphone-sdk folder and make a 'build' folder (`mkdir build`)